tehtbl/my-sorted-stars/STARS_by_topic.md

 ## cpp

-- [bablosoft/BAS](https://github.com/bablosoft/BAS) - BrowserAutomationStudio can automate everything that Chrome can.
 - [Ly0n/awesome-robotic-tooling](https://github.com/Ly0n/awesome-robotic-tooling) - Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace.
 - [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning) - Curated list of project-based tutorials
 - [SFTtech/openage](https://github.com/SFTtech/openage) - Free (as in freedom) open source clone of the Age of Empires II engine 🚀